highsource/hotelroute/README.md

 This allows you to save time, money, reduce travel stress and get better hotel quality for price.

-## Status

 HotelRoute was developed by [Thomas Tursics](http://github.com/tursics) and [Alexey Valikov](http://github.com/highsource) as the [DB Hackathon 3](https://www.mindboxberlin.com/index.php/3rdhackathon.html) project and should be considered a prototype or a proof-of-concept implementation.

+# Status

 The [HotelRoute back-end](http://api.hotelroute.org/index.html) uses [bahn.de](http://bahn.de) to search for connections.
-**Requests from HotelRoute are very often blocked by [bahn.de](http://bahn.de) due to the *"Our booking system is currently being used by too many users at the same time"* error.
+**Requests from HotelRoute are very often blocked by [bahn.de](http://bahn.de) due to the error:**

+> Our booking system is currently being used by too many users at the same time.

-This happens even more frequently, when several users access HotelRoute at the same time.**
+**This happens even more frequently, when several users access HotelRoute at the same time.**

 In case of errors, public transport connection information **will not be added to many or most of the hotels in your search results**.

-Please consider that at the moment this is just a proof-of-concept which pushes the boundaries and therefore tends to fails very often.
+Please consider that at the moment HotelRoute is just a proof-of-concept which pushes the boundaries of existing systems and therefore breaks very often.

-## What it does
+# What it does

 HotelRoute extends hotel search results of [hrs.de](http://www.hrs.de) and adds information on public transport connection between the found hotels and the travel destination: